 CEO Rex Tillerson has been at the job since 2006.
 He's been at Exxon in various other jobs as far back as 1975.

-Oil and gas exploration and production can obviously be subject to swings in energy prices and spurts of innovation, but so far at least, it's not an industry that's been particularly subject to technological disruption.
+Oil and gas exploration and production can obviously be subject to swings in energy prices and a recent spurt of innovation, but so far at least, it's not an industry that's been particularly subject to technological disruption.

 The Foolish conclusion